gravitational/teleport/docs/4.2/admin-guide.md

 To prevent this from happening, you need to supply every new node with an additional bit of information about the auth server.
 This technique is called "CA Pinning".
-It works by asking the auth server to produce a "CA Pin", which is a hashed value of its private key, i.e. it cannot be forged by an attacker.
+It works by asking the auth server to produce a "CA Pin", which is a hashed value of its public key, i.e. for which an attacker can't forge a matching private key.

 On the auth server: